Our role in preventing youth access to our products

-We believe that tobacco products are only suitable for adult consumers and we do not want children to smoke.
+We believe our products are only suitable for adults and we do not want people who are underage to use them.

-We fully support laws and regulations prohibiting the sale of tobacco products to anyone under the legal minimum age in their country.
-We also believe that enforcement and penalties for breaking such laws must be tough enough to discourage anybody from selling to the underage.
+We fully support laws and regulations prohibiting the sale of our products to anyone under the legal minimum age in their country.
+We also believe that enforcement and penalties for breaking such laws must be tough enough to discourage anybody from selling to people who are underage.

 British American Tobacco is one of the world’s most international businesses and many of its Group companies have their own websites.

 The Illicit Tobacco Taskforce has stopped a brazen attempt to import more than one million cigarettes from Korea.
 F… twitter.com/i/web/status/1…